cathuy/iter1/README.md

 ### Scope and Features

-* **Log in/Sign Up** - Users can either choose to play anonymously or create a login to save their game history.
-User login only requires a unique username and a password.
-When a user is logged in, he/she is presented with game history, which includes the words they received, the result (win or lose), as well as the total time spent in each of the past games.
+* **Log in/Sign Up** - Users are required to sign up in order to proceed to the game.
+User signup only requires a unique username and a password.

 * **Create a game room** - On the main page, a user can either start a game by creating a room or joining an existing one.
-If a user creates a room, he/she will be presented with two buttons of whether making this room public or private.
+If

-* **Join a game room** - On the main page, a user can either start a game by creating a room or joining an existing one.
-If a user joins a room, he/she can choose to either enter a room code or to enter a random room.
+* **Join a game room** - A user can join a game room by entering a unique room code.

 * **Room code sharing** - In each room, there will be a room code on the top of the page.
 There will be a button that allows users to share the code instantly via messenger, text messages, … etc